MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 | `Union{T, Missing}` | Yes      | No        |
 | `{T}`               | Yes      | Yes       |

-Through this inspection, query combinators can be automatically constructed from Julia functions.
-This lets us access Julia's rich statistical and data processing functions from our queries.
+This automated conversion lets us access Julia's rich statistical and data processing functions from our queries.

 ## Query Combinators

-There are query operations which cannot be automatically lifted from Julia functions.
-These require knowledge DataKnot storage, flows, context, and other internal details.
-We've met two of them, `Lift` itself and query composition (`>>`).
-There are many others involving aggregation, filtering, paging and others.
+There are query operations which cannot be lifted from Julia functions.
+We've met a few already, including the identity (`It`) and query composition (`>>`).
+There are many others involving aggregation, filtering, and paging.

 ### Aggregate Queries

 So far queries have been *elementwise*; that is, for each input element, they produce zero or more output elements.
-Consider now the `Count` primitive has a singular output for its entire input.
+Consider now the `Count` primitive which returns the number of input elements.

     void[OneTo(3) >> Count]
     #=>